Tours & Day Passes

 Day Passes

-Our Mount Harmon Day Pass (manor house/historic buildings not included/grounds only access) is a wonderful option for nature and history lovers for enjoying our beautiful gardens, grounds, and 200-acre nature preserve with over 5 miles of nature trails, picnic areas, and canoe and kayak launch ~ great for hiking, picnicking, horseback riding and exploring our scenic and historic site and waterfront.
+Day Passes are available year round and are great for enjoying our beautiful gardens, grounds, and 200-acre nature preserve, with over 5 miles of nature trails, picnic areas, as well as dock with canoe and kayak launch ~ great for hiking, picnicking, and exploring Mount Harmon’s historic grounds and scenic waterfront.

 Admission & Visiting Guidelines